agusain2001/ChatBOT/README.md

 "What is LangChain?","LangChain is a framework for building applications with LLMs."
 "What is GPT-2?","GPT-2 is a generative language model developed by OpenAI."
 ```

 ---

+## Online Deployment
+The chatbot is deployed on Streamlit Community Cloud.
+You can access it here: [AI Bot Chat](https://aibotchat.streamlit.app/)

+---